lucasmrl/findheroes/README.md

 ## Main Feature(s)

-* Seach for heroes informations.
+* Search for heroes information.
 * Add favorite heroes to a Favorite's List.
-* Responsive.
+* Responsive (Fit well most mobile devices screens).

 ## Possible Improvements:

-1. Add the ability to save the Favorite's List (localStorage/Databse).
+1. Add the ability to save the Favorite's List (localStorage/Database).
 2. Add another screen with more information of each heroe.

 ## Built With